Gerrit Dou: Posthumous reputation

 Dou's work commanded high prices long after his death, until the 1860s.
 Soon after, he fell into near complete obscurity.
-For example, when the Metropolitan Museum of Art held in an exhibit to introduce Dutch art, it featured 37 by Rembrandt, 20 by Hals, but none by Dou.
+For example, when the Metropolitan Museum of Art in New York held in an exhibit to introduce Dutch art, it featured 37 by Rembrandt, 20 by Hals, but none by Dou.
 His obscurity continued until the 1970s when his reputation was reestablished and has continued since.